vidalsasun/LMN-3-DAW/README.md

    ![alt text](https://github.com/vidalsasun/LMN-3-DAW/assets/23163594/7eabe772-995c-4199-ae2f-b5999457683c)
    ![alt text](https://github.com/vidalsasun/LMN-3-DAW/assets/23163594/0fc9b7a4-0d95-4af8-9a11-ab6e3a8f3648)

     Since we do not have an alphabetical keyboard, I have decided to name the tracks with the format 'edit_+ddmmyyyyhhMMss'.
-If you change the name of the file after there are no problem.

     If you decide to change the file name later, it will load without any problem.